 Historical Inflation in the U.S. Economy

 Times of recession or depression often seem to be times when the inflation rate is lower, as in the recession of 1920–1921, the Great Depression, the recession of 1980–1982, and the Great Recession in 2008–2009.
 There were a few months in 2009 that were deflationary, but not at an annual rate.
-Recessions are typically accompanied by higher levels of unemployment, and the total demand for goods falls, pulling the price level down.
+High levels of unemployment typically accompany recessions, and the total demand for goods falls, pulling the price level down.
 Conversely, the rate of inflation often, but not always, seems to start moving up when the economy is growing very strongly, like right after wartime or during the 1960s.
-The frameworks for macroeconomic analysis, developed in other chapters, will explain why recession often accompanies higher unemployment and lower inflation, while rapid economic growth often brings lower unemployment but higher inflation.
+The frameworks for macroeconomic analysis, that we developed in other chapters, will explain why recession often accompanies higher unemployment and lower inflation, while rapid economic growth often brings lower unemployment but higher inflation.

 Inflation around the World

-Around the rest of the world, the pattern of inflation has been very mixed, as can be seen in Figure 9.4 which shows inflation rates over the last several decades.
+Around the rest of the world, the pattern of inflation has been very mixed; Figure 9.4 shows inflation rates over the last several decades.
 Many industrialized countries, not just the United States, had relatively high inflation rates in the 1970s.
 For example, in 1975, Japan’s inflation rate was over 8% and the inflation rate for the United Kingdom was almost 25%.
 In the 1980s, inflation rates came down in the United States and in Europe and have largely stayed down.

 Countries with controlled economies in the 1970s, like the Soviet Union and China, historically had very low rates of measured inflation—because prices were forbidden to rise by law, except for the cases where the government deemed a price increase to be due to quality improvements.
 However, these countries also had perpetual shortages of goods, since forbidding prices to rise acts like a price ceiling and creates a situation where quantity demanded often exceeds quantity supplied.
-As Russia and China made a transition toward more market-oriented economies, they also experienced outbursts of inflation, although the statistics for these economies should be regarded as somewhat shakier.
+As Russia and China made a transition toward more market-oriented economies, they also experienced outbursts of inflation, although we should regard the statistics for these economies as somewhat shakier.
 Inflation in China averaged about 10% per year for much of the 1980s and early 1990s, although it has dropped off since then.
-Russia experienced hyperinflation—an outburst of high inflation—of 2,500% per year in the early 1990s, although by 2006 Russia’s consumer price inflation had dipped below 10% per year, as shown in Figure 9.5.
-The closest the United States has ever gotten to hyperinflation was during the Civil War, 1860–1865, in the Confederate states.
+Russia experienced hyperinflation—an outburst of high inflation—of 2,500% per year in the early 1990s, although by 2006 Russia’s consumer price inflation had dipped below 10% per year, as Figure 9.5 shows.
+The closest the United States has ever reached hyperinflation was during the 1860–1865 Civil War, in the Confederate states.

 In the early 2000s, the problem of inflation appears to have diminished for most countries, at least in comparison to the worst times of recent decades.
 As we noted in this earlier Bring it Home feature, in recent years, the world’s worst example of hyperinflation was in Zimbabwe, where at one point the government was issuing bills with a face value of $100 trillion (in Zimbabwean dollars)—that is, the bills had $100,000,000,000,000 written on the front, but were almost worthless.
 In many countries, the memory of double-digit, triple-digit, and even quadruple-digit inflation is not very far in the past.